University of Arkansas School of Law

 The information on this page was provided by the law school.

-The school prepares students for success through a challenging curriculum taught by nationally recognized faculty, unique service opportunities, and a close-knit community that puts students first.
-With alumni in all 50 states, the District of Columbia, two territories, and more than 20 countries, the school of law has been nationally recognized for providing one of the best values in legal education.
+Established in 1924, the school prepares students for success through a challenging curriculum taught by nationally recognized faculty, unique service opportunities, and a close-knit community that puts students first.
+Alumni reside in all 50 states, the District of Columbia, 2 territories, and more than 20 countries.

-Students have 24-hour access to the school’s more than 136,000 square-foot facility located in the heart of campus.
-The building includes classrooms featuring state-of-the art technology, comfortable study and group meeting areas, a 203-seat courtroom, a soaring entrance hall, a central courtyard, and an extensive library.
-The library footprint is 34,400 square feet and it contains more than 370,000 volumes and volume equivalents, librarian and information technology offices, technical services spaces, group study rooms, and a gourmet coffee shop.
-Extensive online resources are available through the library, with access available to distance students.
-Wi-Fi is available throughout the building.
+Students have key card access to the school’s more than 136,000-square-foot facility on the state’s flagship campus of 27,000 students.
+The building includes classrooms featuring state-of-the-art technology, comfortable study and group meeting areas, and an extensive library.
+The library footprint is 34,400 square feet and has more than 370,000 volumes and volume equivalents, librarian and information technology offices, technical services spaces, group study rooms, and a gourmet coffee shop.

 Limited graduate housing for individual students is available in campus residence halls.
 A variety of private off-campus housing options are available in Fayetteville and surrounding communities within easy commuting distance of the law school.
-The school is located on the north side of campus, as shown on this U of A campus map.
+For more information, please contact

 Fayetteville, AR 72701